python/devguide/compiler.rst

 The grammar file for Python can be found in :file:`Grammar/Grammar` with the numeric value of grammar rules stored in :file:`Include/graminit.h`.
-The numeric values for types of tokens (literal tokens, such as ``:``, numbers, etc.) are kept in :file:`Include/token.h`.
+The list of types of tokens (literal tokens, such as ``:``, numbers, etc.) can be found in :file:`Grammar/Tokens` with the numeric value stored in :file:`Include/token.h`.
 The parse tree is made up of ``node *`` structs (as defined in :file:`Include/node.h`).

 Querying data from the node structs can be done with the following